The longest-living person on planet earth. The most famous centenarians

 Their age will impress anyone, as these numbers seem simply unimaginable.

-Someone believes that it is possible to live such an amount of time, someone believes that this is some kind of mistake.
+Some people believe that it is possible to live for such a long time, others believe that this is some kind of mistake.

 Even those confirmed cases of longevity that are in the public domain should inspire people to strive for a healthy lifestyle.